 Maintain energy while singing

-Edited by Ian Gabriel T. Tolledo, Lynn, Anonymous, Angela and 2 others
+Edited by Ian Gabriel T. Tolledo, Lynn, Angela, Grimm and 1 other

 Admit it, singing is hard -- even professional singers experience distress or drop in their singing voice quality after a long or continuous singing session, how much more the amateurs right?
 However, it is possible to keep your voice in good quality while maintaining its clarity through simple steps.
 This article will discuss ways on how to maintain your energy while singing.